openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 @endsphinxtabset

-If at least one dynamic dimension exists in an output of a model, a shape of the corresponding output tensor will be set as the result of inference call.
-Before the first inference, memory for such a tensor is not allocated and has the `[0]` shape.
+If at least one dynamic dimension exists in the output layer of a model, the actual shape of the output tensor will be determined during inference.
+Before the first inference, the output tensor’s memory is not allocated and has a shape of `[0]`.

-If the `set_output_tensor` method is called with a pre-allocated tensor, the inference will call the `set_shape` internally, and the initial shape is replaced by the calculated shape.
+To pre-allocate space in memory for the output tensor, use the `set_output_tensor` method with the expected shape of the output.
+This will call the `set_shape` method internally, which will cause the initial shape to be replaced by the calculated shape.
-Therefore, setting a shape for output tensors in this case is useful only when pre-allocating enough memory for output tensor.
-Normally, the `set_shape` method of a `Tensor` re-allocates memory only if a new shape requires more storage.